chartgerink/desktop/CONTRIBUTING.md

 Come and join us on [Slack](https://join.slack.com/t/libscie/shared_invite/zt-9l0ig1x1-Sxjun7D6056cOUQ2Ai_Bkw) to chat with our team and stay up to date with all [Liberate Science](https://libscie.org) goings-on.

-## Code of conduct

-Please note we adhere to a [Code of Conduct](https://github.com/hypergraph-xyz/cli/blob/master/CODE_OF_CONDUCT.md) and any contributions not in line with it (_tl;dr_ be an empathetic, considerate person) will not be accepted.
-Please notify [@chartgerink](mailto:chris@libscie.org) if anything happens.

 ## Feature requests & bug reports

 Feature requests and bug reports can be submitted through [GitHub issues](https://github.com/hypergraph-xyz/desktop/issues).